 “Jeffrey asked for contacts, contracts, board of director contacts, copies of the red books which had the trade orders, holdings,” Santa Ana testified last week.
 “And I think he made a blanket statement, something to the effect, ‘and anything else you might think we would need.’”

 But on Wednesday Gundlach told jurors that “we didn’t copy any TCW code or systems to the best of my knowledge.”

 TCW fired Gundlach in December 2009 and sued him a month later, accusing him of stealing trade secrets, plotting to form a new company using TCW proprietary information and gutting the firm of its entire mortgage-backed securities team.

 Gundlach fired back with a counter-lawsuit, alleging his former employer owed him hundreds of millions of dollars in compensation.

 In the weeks following his termination, Gundlach went on to form DoubleLine Capital, along with three of his co-defendants in the case.
 Roughly 45 TCW employees, largely from the mortgage-backed securities group, followed.

-At another point on Wednesday, Gundlach told TCW attorney John Quinn that, “with respect, you don’t know what you’re talking about,” as Quinn drew a diagram of how mortgage-backed securities work on a display board for the jury.
+Gundlach could also be blunt.
+At one point on Wednesday, Gundlach told TCW attorney John Quinn that, “with respect, you don’t know what you’re talking about,” as Quinn drew a diagram of how mortgage-backed securities work on a display board for the jury.